alexzerozeroone/jx/.github/ISSUE_TEMPLATE/new_script.md

 SCRIPT DOES: changes **x** so you can **y**
 SCRIPT SOURCE:
 ```

-post script here if it's small
-or attach the .js file
-or a github link to your repo/fork
+console.log("Delete this line and paste your code inside the 3 graves (```) if  the script source is small.");

 ```
+Else attach the .js file or paste a github link of the file which is supposed to be in your repo/fork.
+Dropbox, Mediafire or any alike services aren't allowed and will be marked as malware/phising.